 Result: Describe the outcome, if possible.
 This is your time to take credit for your work or show what you learned.

 Tie back: The final step in this process is to explain how the experience you just shared ties to the role you are interviewing for.

 Once you have some answers and stories prepared, use Interview Prep to complete a mock interview.
 This online tool allows you to record yourself answering questions, and review and evaluate how well you did.
 Interview Prep is a great way to practice and get comfortable with answering interview questions.

 3. Maintain momentum in your search

-It may be tempting to take a break from your search and wait to hear back from someone you met at the virtual career fair, but keep applying and networking to maintain momentum.
-Set goals for a number of applications and networking contacts per week, rather than waiting to hear back from one company at a time.
+It may be tempting to take a break from your search and wait to hear back from someone you met at the career fair, but keep applying and networking to maintain momentum.
+Set weekly goals for a number of applications to complete or networking contacts to make, rather than waiting to hear back from one company at a time.
 If it’s helpful, you could ask a friend to help keep you accountable and motivated.

 For more job and internship search tips, check out the weekly workshops offered by Career Services.
-Workshop topics include networking, job market trends, tips and tricks to find an internship and more.
+Workshop topics include interview prep, job market trends, tips and tricks to find an internship and more.